deltaswapio/deltaswap/whitepapers/0011_accountant.md

 This document describes the motivation, goals, and technical design of the "Global Accountant".

 The Global Accountant is a safety feature for registered token bridges.
-It is implemented as an [Integrity Checker](0010_integrity_checkers.md) on Wormchain.
+It is implemented as an [Integrity Checker](0010_integrity_checkers.md) on Deltachain.

 ## Objectives